-Proceedings of Team Meeting 2010, BNL, Long Island, NY, USA
+Proceedings of the Team Meeting 2011, SINAP, Shanghai, China

 We would appreciate your giving careful consideration to publishing in PRST-AB and informing us, if possible by mid-September 2010, of your willingness to submit, and if so, when you would be able to submit the work.
 Refereeing and publication times are on average around 3 months from the time of submission and publication of this Special Edition by early 2011 would be our target.